ironArray/Caterva2/README.md

 ```

 The test publisher will use the files under `root-example`.
 After tests finish, state files will be stored under `_caterva2_tests` in case you want to inspect them.

-## Use with caution

-Currently, this project is in early alpha stage, and it is not meant for production use yet.
-In case you are interested in Caterva2, please contact us at contact@blosc.org.

 That's all folks!